SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/custom-database/index.md

 ## API support

 You can't customize the database schema via the APIs.
-It's on the road-map, but for now, you must do this in the SuperOffice Service UI.
+It's on the roadmap, but for now, you must do this in the SuperOffice Service UI.
 After setting it up, you can manage the data in them via the APIs.

 <!-- Referenced links -->
 [1]: udef.md